 Of course, the 5% of viruses remaining still constitute a risk.
 Neither of these solutions will take the place of mask wearing, hand washing, and social distancing.
 But we’re sold on the AirPHX system’s efficacy–literally.
 We’re buying one for our office.

-As New York reopens, we take inspiration from designers who have responded to the coronavirus crisis with drive, imagination, and honor.
+As New York reopens, we take inspiration from designers who have responded to the COVID crisis with drive, imagination, and honor.
 Here are a few projects of note:

 Brooklyn-based lighting designers Rich Brilliant Willing 3D-printed 10,000 PPE face shields and donated them to healthcare workers.
-“It’s easy to feel powerless in these times of crisis,” RBW’s Alex Williams told Metropolis magazine.
+“It’s easy to feel powerless in these times of crisis,” said RBW’s Alex Williams.
 “We saw an opportunity to harness the power of a private business to solve challenging problems.
 In any society, government and nonprofits alone cannot solve everything.”

 The shields are based on the Budmen Face Shield but were initially time consuming to make.
 By cutting material consumption in half, RBW was able to speed up production and double the count.
 In particular, we applaud their idealism in making their CAD files and specs publicly available.
 Now anyone with a 3D printer can make them.